 Check out the Step N’ Tilt

-• ASSEMBLY IS REQUIRED.
-Step 'N Tilt lawn aerator is fast and easy to use.
+- ADJUSTABLE WRENCHES AND SCREWDRIVERS ARE REQUIRED FOR ASSEMBLY.
+Step ‘N Tilt is fast and easy to use.
 Simply step and tilt.
-This patented lawn aerator (U.S. Patent No. 8,714,275, 11,147,202 and other patents pending) makes core aeration easy and enjoyable for do-it-yourselfers (DIYers) and professional landscapers.
-New and improved clog-resistant tines.
-Case-hardened for extra durability.
-The tines may be sharpened or replaced when worn.
+This patented lawn aerator makes core aeration easy and enjoyable for do-it-yourselfers and professional landscapers.
+The tilting motion is easier on your shoulders and backs.
+Its larger stepping surface improves operator comfort.

-• For use in areas with grass only; tines will clog if used in bare soil.
-All core lawn aerators require that the soil be VERY moist.
-This Step 'N Tilt is no exception.
-Please aerate one day after at least one inch of rain or irrigation.
-If you have a sprinkler system, each sprinkler zone will need to run for 60-90 minutes.
-In other words, the soil must be very moist.
+- Please aerate one day after at least one inch of rain or irrigation.
+If you have a sprinkler system, each sprinkler zone will need to run for about 60 minutes.
+In other words, the soil must be moist to a depth of about 4 inches.
 Question: Why must I wait one day?
 Answer: Because it takes time for water to be absorbed into the soil, particularly clay soil.
+For use in areas with grass only; tines may clog if used in bare soil.

 Lawn Dethatching